kindredgroup/pit-toolkit/examples/consumer-metrics/README.md

 ## Test run results

 Below is the table of metrics comparing 9 test sessions.
 First 5 sessions each used 100k messages.
-The remaining 4 sessiones used 1mln messages each.
+The remaining 4 sessions used 1mln messages each.
 All tests and kafka were running on Macbook.

 ![](./docs/metrics.png)